 How to Approach a Loved One

-There is not a perfect way to approach a loved one that you assume or know has a borderline personality disorder.
-People with borderline personality disorder struggle to understand how their loved ones experience their intense reactions, mood swings, and risky behavior.
+There is no perfect way to approach a loved one that you assume or know has a borderline personality disorder.
+People without borderline personality disorder struggle to understand how their loved ones experience intense reactions, mood swings, and risky behavior.
 Providing support and being aware of what their learning in treatment can be helpful.
 It’s important to determine the level of care a loved one may need before engaging in (and throughout the duration of) treatment.

 Types of Borderline Personality Disorder Treatment

 Borderline personality disorder can be a challenge to treat not only because it is complicated and stigmatized, but also because its symptoms reflect ingrained patterns of thinking and behavior.
 Treatment for BPD is long-term and requires a comprehensive treatment plan.
-When considering treatment it is important to consider co-occurring conditions that may exist, which is common with individuals with BPD.
+When considering treatment it is important to consider co-occurring conditions that may exist, which are common in individuals with BPD.